 Operated by local agencies and nonprofits in many cities and towns, these are emergency residences that give victims of domestic violence a safe and confidential place to live.
 For instance, HELP Haven, in New York, provides transitional housing as well as employment services, vocational training, counseling and other support services.

-in Philadelphia has two 100-bed safe havens that provide women and their children a safe and confidential place to stay.
+Based in Philadelphia, this housing shelter has two 100-bed safe havens that provide women and their children a safe and confidential place to stay.
 Similar programs are available in most states.

 Both temporary and short-term food assistance programs can help you ensure that you, and your children, will have nutrition during a difficult period.
 An array of federal, state and local programs are intended to help families in need; some are only available to families with low incomes.